Joss-Hua/hello-word/Filecoin Miner Incubation Center.md

 - Slack: [fil-venus](https://filecoinproject.slack.com/archives/CEHHJNJS3)
 - Email: [venus@ipfsforce.com ](venus@ipfsforce.com )

+### Please be noted

-*Please be noted: Incubation center is still in the early stages, public modules from Venus implementation are open sourced but as a non-profit service, the incubation center provides  support without warranty for any errors or vulnerabilities and is not responsible for your use or results.*
+Incubation center is still in the early stages, public modules from Venus implementation are open sourced but as a non-profit service, the incubation center provides  support without warranty for any errors or vulnerabilities and is not responsible for your use or results.